katalon-studio/sample-lambdatest-integration/README.md

-# sample-lambdatest-integration
+# LambdaTest Integration Sample Project
-LambdaTest Integration Sample Project
+For demonstration in the Codeless automation webinar